Voisin Canard

-The Voisin Canard was an aircraft developed by Voisin brothers during 1910 and first flown early in 1911.
+The Voisin Canard was an aircraft developed by the Voisin brothers during 1910 and first flown early in 1911.
 It was named the Canard because of the resemblance of its forward fuselage to that of a duck's long neck while in flight.
 It was originally flown as a landplane: with the addition of floats it became one of the first seaplanes used by the French Navy.

 Design and development

 The Canard was, even by the standards of 1910, a curiously regressive design, its layout reminiscent of Alberto Santos-Dumont's 14-bis of 1906.

 As first flown at Issy-les-Moulineaux by Maurice Colliex, the aircraft had an uncovered fuselage of wire-braced wood construction with the 50 hp Rossel-Peugeot rotary engine at the rear and the front-mounted control surfaces consisting of an all-moving elevator divided into two halves, one either side of the fuselage, a rectangular balanced rudder mounted above the elevator, and a pair of short-span fixed horizontal surfaces with a high angle of attack mounted behind and below the elevators.
 Voisin's characteristic side-curtains were fitted to the outermost pair of interplane struts and roll control was achieved using trailing-edge ailerons on both upper and lower wings.

 The aircraft was judged a success and Voisin manufactured a number of examples.
 There are variations between the individual production aircraft: the two examples flown in the French military aircraft trials in 1911 had a wingspan of 15 m.; one was powered by a 75 hp Renault and the second by a 130 hp Gnome.
 The number of sets of side curtains varied, some aircraft having two or even three sets.